tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 - {{HPKE}}, for encrypting the origin server name in transit between Client and Issuer across the Attester.

-- {{ECDSA}} signatures with key blinding, as described in {{!KEYBLINDING=I-D.dew-cfrg-signature-key-blinding}}, for verifying correctness of Client requests.
+- Signatures with key blinding, as described in {{!KEYBLINDING=I-D.dew-cfrg-signature-key-blinding}}, for verifying correctness of Client requests.

-Clients and Issuers are required to implement all of these dependencies, whereas Attesters are required to implement ECDSA signature with key blinding support.
+Clients and Issuers are required to implement all of these dependencies, whereas Attesters are required to implement signature with key blinding support.

 ## State Requirements